 This analysis described a total of 541 male patients and the associated co-morbidities of HIV and STIs.
 All studies reported that a substantial proportion of patients was positive for HIV.
-On the other hand, all studies, except one,21 reported that at least one in four patients had one or more concurrent STI.
+On the other hand, all studies, except one [21] reported that at least one in four patients had one or more concurrent STI.
 Patients were in their late thirties- early forties, mainly MSM and the sexual route represented the only confirmed route of transmission in most studies.
-This highlights the risk for transmission of HIV and STIs in general and is consistent with recent surveys that highlighted the substantial proportion of STIs among monkeypox patients.
-Hoffmann et al. described a cohort of patients in Germany in the current outbreak to be exclusively MSM; 46.7% of them had HIV and 59.0% were diagnosed with an STI during the six-months period prior to monkeypox infection.25 Similar findings are reported from patients diagnosed in the United States where HIV prevalence was 38%, and 41% of them were diagnosed with at least one STI in the preceding year.26 ing order.
-It is worth noting that gonorrhea reached its lowest incidence in the United States by the year 2009.27 Syphilis, on the other hand, was on the verge of eradication by the year 2000,28 however, since that year a steady rise of cases was noticed with severe symptoms such as neurosyphilis and ocular syphilis being noticed among MSM.29 It is also noticeable that as monkeypox cases were surging during May 2022, another surge in the prevalence of STIs was noticed in the post-COVID era specifically congenital syphilis, gonorrhea, and syphilis.30 The so-called "modern" resurgence of syphilis is an important public health problem in the US and other high-income countries.
+This highlights the risk for transmission of HIV and STIs in general, and is consistent with recent surveys which highlighted the substantial proportion of STIs among monkeypox patients.
+Hoffmann et al (2022) described a cohort of patients in Germany in the current outbreak to be exclusively MSM; 46.7% of them had HIV and 59.0% were diagnosed with an STI during the six months-period prior to monkeypox infection [25].
+Similar findings are reported from patients diagnosed in the United States where HIV prevalence was 38%, and 41% of them were diagnosed with at least one STIs in the preceding year [26].

+In this review, the reported STIs were gonorrhea, chlamydia, genital herpes, syphilis and Mycoplasma genitalium in descending order.
+It is worth noting that gonorrhea reached its lowest incidence in the United States by the year 2009 [27].
+Syphilis, on the other hand was on the verge of eradication by the year 2000 [28], however, since that year a steady rise of cases was noticed with severe symptoms such as neurosyphilis and ocular syphilis being noticed among MSM [29].
+It is also noticeable that as monkeypox cases were surging during May 2022, another surge in the prevalence of STIs was noticed in the post-COVID era specifically congenital syphilis, gonorrhea and syphilis [30].
+The so-called "modern" resurgence of syphilis is an important public health problem in the US and other high-income countries.
 Of particular interest is congenital syphilis, a major cause of severe adverse pregnancy outcomes such as low birth weight, hepatomegaly, osteolytic bone lesions that may be associated with fractures, pseudoparalysis, central nervous system infection, and long-term disabilities.
-A recent report warned that cases of congenital syphilis have increased by 32% in the United States in the years 2020-2021, with >2,000 cases reported in 2021 alone.31 The public health burden of these STIs is mainly attributed to the serious adverse disease outcomes.
+A recent report warned that cases of congenital syphilis have increased by 32% in the US in the years 2020- 2021, with > 2,000 cases reported in 2021 alone [31].
+The public health burden of these STIs is mainly attributed to the serious adverse disease outcomes.
 There is also the anticipated burden of prevention and treatment outcomes on healthcare systems, which aim to integrate screening, vaccination and antimicrobial therapy in the comprehensive plan of care of patients and susceptible populations.
 Moreover, bacteria responsible for certain STIs are rapidly developing antibiotic resistance.
-It was reported recently that azithromycin resistance was more likely among MSM and among HIV patients.32
+It was reported recently that azithromycin resistance was more likely among MSM and among HIV patients [32]